esl-ctu/tracexpert/docs/example-measurement.md

 For basic measurements, it is sufficient to set the following parameters:

-- ADC · samples
+- ADC Â· samples
   Number of samples to capture.
   If you are unsure about the required number of samples, record the trigger counter value, trigger once, and compare the new value with the previous one.
-- ADC · timeout
+- ADC Â· timeout
   Maximum time to wait for the trigger in seconds, zero is immediately.
 - TraceXpert mode set to Triggered (default)